 • 1 teaspoon sumac

-• 2-3 tablespoons crumbled feta cheese, optional (skip to keep it vegan)
+• Feta cheese, for garnish (optional; skip to keep it vegan)

 Instructions

-• (Optional) If you have the time, sprinkle eggplant slices with kosher salt and place in a colander for 20 minutes.
-This will allow the eggplant to sweat out its bitterness.
-Pat dry with a paper towel.
+• Optional: Salt the eggplant to remove bitterness.
+If you have the time, sprinkle eggplant slices with salt and place in a colander for 20 minutes.
+Pat dry with a paper towel, removing excess salt.

-• Place the vegetables on a large tray or sheetpan.
-Drizzle generously with extra virgin olive oil.
-Sprinkle with kosher salt.
-Give the vegetables a quick toss to make sure they are well coated with the oil.
-(Note: if you’ve already salted the eggplant in optional step #1, do not salt again)
+• Get ready to grill.
+Oil the grates of your grill and set to medium-high.
+Place the vegetables on a large tray or sheet pan, drizzle generously with olive oil, and sprinkle with salt.
+Give the veggies a quick toss to make sure they are well coated with the oil.

 • Place vegetables on heated grill and cook until tender.
-Vegetables will be ready at different points, so watch accordingly or cook in batches: about 15 minutes for whole baby bell peppers; 8 to 9 minutes for yellow squash and eggplant; and 5 to 6 minutes for Campari tomatoes and asparagus.
-Shift/turn the vegetables occasionally but not too often.
+Vegetables will be ready at different points, so watch accordingly or cook in batches: about 15 minutes for sweet mini peppers; 8 to 9 minutes for yellow squash and eggplant; and 5 to 6 minutes for Campari tomatoes and asparagus.
+Shift/turn the vegetables occasionally without fussing too much–letting them sit on the hot grill will give you a good char.

 Video